Exawind/nalu-wind/docs/source/theory/windEnergy.rst

 conditions and their interaction with the downstream turbines.
 First, the governing equations with all the terms necessary to model a wind farm are presented with links to implementation and verification details elsewhere in the theory and/or verification manuals.
-A brief description of Nalu's numerical discretization schemes is presented next.
+A brief description of Nalu-Wind's numerical discretization schemes is presented next.
 This is followed by a brief discussion of the boundary conditions used to model atmospheric boundary layer (ABL) flows with or without wind turbines (currently modeled as actuator sources within the flow domain).

-Currently Nalu supports two types of wind simulations:
+Currently Nalu-Wind supports two types of wind simulations:

 **Precursor simulations**